jphang27/Calculator/README.md

 EX 3: '(new Calculator().rpn('1 2 +') //=> 3'
 EX 4: '(new Calculator()).rpn('1 2 + 7 - 2 *') //=> -8'

 Chaining is not a requirement for the 'rpn' method.
+When you complete these requirements, attempt the following additional requirements.
+These requirements are optional, but will be reviewed separately from those above if submitted.

+- Extract the functionality into a new class to separate the standard 'Calculator' from the RPN version.
+- Refactor your testts as needed to support this change.
+- Prove that everything still works.